rackslab/Slurm-web/doc/usage.rst

 #.
 The Slurm account used for this job
 #.
 The QOS of the job
 #.
 The partition of the job
 #.
+The Workload Characterization Key (WCKey) of the job
+#.
 The exclusive flag whose value is *yes* or *no*, as requested by users at the
    job submission.
 If *yes*, the job get exclusive to resources on allocated nodes.
 That means that no other job could run on these nodes at the same time